mapbox/togeojson/README.md

 In order to support NetworkLinks, toGeoJSON would need to be asynchronous and perform network requests.
-These changes would make it more complex and less reliable in order to hit a limited usecase - we'd rather keep it simple and not require users to think about network connectivity and bandwith in order to convert files.
+These changes would make it more complex and less reliable in order to hit a limited usecase - we'd rather keep it simple and not require users to think about network connectivity and bandwidth in order to convert files.

 NetworkLink support could be implemented in a separate library as a pre-processing